keerthimethuku/MealConnect/README.md

 # MealConnect

-Mejbaan is a surplus food sharing web application aimed at reducing food waste and combating hunger.
-The app enables users to share their extra food items with those in need, thereby contributing to the United Nations' Sustainable Development Goal of "Zero Hunger."
+MealConnect is a community-driven platform that helps reduce food waste by connecting individuals, restaurants, and organizations with surplus food to people in need.
+It aims to make sharing food simple, efficient, and dignified.

 ## Table of Contents